-All requests for purchases must be submitted to the Business department on an official district purchase order (PO) form with the appropriate approval signatures.
+All requests for purchases must be submitted to the appropriate supervisor or campus principal for approval and entry into the district's finance system.
 No purchases, charges, or commitments to buy goods or services for the district can be made without a PO number.
 The district will not reimburse employees or assume responsibility for purchases made without authorization.
 Employees are not permitted to purchase supplies or equipment for personal use through the district's business office.
-Contact the Business manager for additional information on purchasing procedures.
+Contact Bonnie Williamson for additional information on purchasing procedures.